Research and innovation

 KRAS-mutant tumors in Expert Review of Anticancer Therapy.

 Jennifer Chan, MD, MPH

-tumors, and has published extensively on novel therapeutic approaches for this disease.
-See her recent papers describing these new treatment approaches published in Cancer and the
+and has published extensively on novel therapeutic approaches for this disease.
+See her recent papers describing these new treatment approaches published in Cancer and the Journal of Clinical Oncology.

 Thomas E. Clancy, MD